viniciosanacleto/Porto/README.md

 The Freestyle Architecture is a clean and easy to understand Software Architecture.
 It is inspired by the (DDD) Domain Driven Design Pattern and the (MVC) Model-View-Controller Architecture.

-The Freestyle Architecture was designed to be Modular, Agile and Easy to understand; to enable Developers to build Scalable, Maintainable and Reusable Web Applications.
+The Freestyle Architecture was designed to be Modular, Agile and Easy to understand.
+To help Developers build Scalable, Maintainable and Reusable Web Applications.

 **Quality Attributes: (Advantages)**